Almudena Fernández

 Almudena Fernández (born 1 January 1977) is a Spanish model.

 Early life

-She was born in Benavente, in the province of Zamora, on 1 January 1974.
+She was born on 1 January 1974 in Benavente, Zamora, Spain.
 She was raised in Madrid and participated in the Supermodel of the World contest during her studies at the high school.
 In the competition she won the second place.

 Modeling

 Fernández has been the cover girl for fashion magazines such as Elle, Marie Claire, Vogue, Cosmopolitan, Madame Figaro, Shape, Biba, Joyce and Harper's Bazaar among others.
 She has been photographed by Michael Thompson, Ruben Afanador, Raphael Mazzucco, Walter Chin, David Bailey, Mark Baptist, Diego Uchitel, Norman Jean Roy for campaigns for Hermès, Givenchy, Cartier, Wolford, Revlon, Lacoste, Carolina Herrera, Lancel, Gianfranco Ferré, L'Oréal, Carrera y Carrera, Victoria's Secret, and Kookai.
 She also adorned the Hello!/Carrera y Carrera photo session with matador Eugenio de Mora, based upon the novel Blood and Sand by Vicente Blasco Ibáñez.

 Cosmopolitan TV awarded Fernández as the best international model of 2007.